Nice to meet you.

 *This data was pulled from G2 in 2025.
 Some reviews may have been edited for clarity.

-Another issue was the lack of robust third-party integrations.
-While Rocket covers the basics well, it doesn’t offer much in terms of integrations with dev tools, cloud platforms, or productivity boosters.
-I found myself missing features like Git status indicators or secure shell (SSH) profiles that some other emulators offer out of the box.
+While Rocket covers the basics well, it doesn’t offer as many integrations with dev tools, cloud platforms, or productivity boosters.
+Some G2 reviewers have also mentioned missing features like Git status indicators or secure shell (SSH) profiles that some other emulators offer out of the box.

 “RTE offers two editions, Desktop and Web.
 Fully featured emulation with extensive protocol support, robust automation, and industry security standards.
 Remote, flexible, anytime, anywhere access, and it is usable across the various industry-standard browsers.25+ years of experience with these types of migrations – 1000s of scripts/macros converted in less than a day.”